Mermaid of Warsaw

 The Mermaid of Warsaw (Syrenka Warszawska) is a symbol of Warsaw, represented on the city's coat of arms as well as in a number of statues and other imagery.

 Etymology

-Polish syrenka is cognate with siren, but she is more properly a fresh-water mermaid called melusina.
-The common English translation, in any case, is neither siren nor melusina but mermaid.
+Polish syrenka is a cognate of siren, but she is more properly a fresh-water mermaid called melusina.

+A mermaid is a mythical sea creature with the lower body of a fish and the upper body of a woman.
+Often depicted with long hair, mermaids were known to sing haunting melodies which would draw passing ships onto rocks.

+A melusina is a mythical freshwater winged and fish-tailed spirit who lives in rivers or wells.

 Origin

 A creature was on Warsaw's coat of arms in 1390.
 It showed an animal with a bird's legs and a torso covered with dragon scales.
 The seal of 1459 had feminine characteristics, a bird torso, human hands, a fishtail, and bird legs and claws.
 The first presentation of a mermaid dates from 1622.

 The inspiration for the coat of arms was probably derived from the 2nd-century book Physiologus.

 The legend of the Warsaw mermaid

 There are several legends about the mermaid.
 The City's literature and tour guides say the mermaid decided to stay after stopping on a riverbank near the Old Town.
 Fishermen noticed something was creating waves, tangling nets, and releasing their fish.
 They planned to trap the animal, then heard her singing and fell in love.
 A rich merchant trapped and imprisoned the mermaid.
 Hearing her cries, the fishermen rescued her.
 Ever since, the mermaid, armed with a sword and a shield, has been ready to help protect the city and its residents.

 Sometimes this legend is expanded to say the Little Mermaid in Copenhagen is the Warsaw mermaid's sister and they went separate ways from the Baltic Sea.

 Another state she helped a prince lost hunting and he founded the city in her honour.